BruhKofi/bruhkofi.github.io/_posts/2017-02-09-write-away.markdown

 ---
 layout: post
-title: "Write Away"
+title: Write Away (deprecated)
-date: "2017-02-09 09:10:31 +0100"
+date: 2017-02-09 09:10:31 +0100
 tag:
 - tech
 - github
 - Web engineering
 - Ruby on Rails
 projects: true
 comments: true
 author: kofi
 categories: Tech
 description: A rails project that allows users to write and post articles and get feedback
-permalink: /projects/:categories/:title/
+permalink: "/projects/:categories/:title/"
 image: assets/images/Projects/writeaway02.png

 ---
 ## Description
 Write Away is a simple Ruby on Rails project I built some time ago.
 A user is able to create a post, edit, delete (typical scaffold).
 Other users can read and the suggests another post randomly on the sidebar.